Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Products

-The idea for the Regional Center for Next Generation Manufacturing (RCNGM) grant came from the success of the College of Technology (COT), a virtual college program connecting engineering and technician training among Connecticut's 12 community colleges.
-These curriculum programs, which were developed with input from business and industry, provide pathway programs for students interested in continuing in a 4-year engineering or technician training program at designed Connecticut public universities.
+The idea for the Regional Center for Next Generation Manufacturing (RCNGM) resulted through the success of the Connecticut College of Technology (CCOT), a virtual college program connecting engineering and technical training among Connecticut's 12 community colleges.
+The RCNGM has created a seamless pathway, with no barriers or loss of earned credits, for students transitioning from a two-year program/college to a four-year program at partnering colleges and universities within the state of Connecticut.

-Subsequently, the COT was able to develop articulation agreements with the state's technical high schools, which created a 2+2+2 pathway for students in Connecticut's technical high schools.
+Subsequently, the RCNGM was able to develop articulation agreements with the state's technical high schools, which created a pathway for students in Connecticut's technical high schools to transition to any one of Connecticut's community colleges.

-The COT had also collaborated with the Connecticut Business and Industry Association (CBIA) in developing marketing campaigns, curriculum and in providing professional development for faculty through a National Science Foundation ATE project grant.
-The COT RCNGM has also collaborated with CBIA through the Pipeline from the Technical High Schools to the Community Colleges NSF ATE project grant, a grant that further supports the Center's mission of helping to prepare the next generation of manufacturing workers.
+The RCNGM has also collaborated with the Connecticut Business and Industry Association (CBIA) in developing marketing campaigns, curriculum and professional development opportunities for faculty through a National Science Foundation ATE project grant.
+This collaboration supports the pipeline from the technical high schools to the community colleges carrying on RCNGM's mission of helping to better prepare the next generation manufacturing workforce to fit the demands of business and industry.

-Creating a Center that strengthens partnerships with the educational community, business and industry was a logical step in promoting needed training that addresses the need for more highly skilled workers in the new manufacturing environment.
+The need to design, create and then strengthen partnerships between the educational community and business and industry was a logical step in promoting the necessary training to address the need for more highly skilled workers in the tumultuous manufacturing environment.

 The Regional Center for Next Generation Manufacturing is funded through a grant from the National Science Foundation Advanced Technology Education program.
 Copyright 2005.
 All rights reserved.